Summarize this article:

 Decimals are a way of representing numbers that are not whole.
 We separate whole numbers from fractional parts using a dot (.), called the decimal point.
 The numbers to the left of the decimal point represent whole numbers.
 Each digit to the right of the decimal point represents a fractional value such as tenths (1/10), hundredths (1/100), thousandths (1/1000), and so on.

 Multiplying decimals is similar to multiplying whole numbers, but requires careful placement of the decimal point.
-The key difference is that the decimal point in the product depends on the total number of decimal places in both numbers.
-IIn daily life, we frequently encounter situations requiring multiplication of decimals.
-For instance, when converting currencies, we often multiply decimal values.
+The key difference in decimal multiplication is that the decimal point in the product depends on the total number of decimal places in both numbers.
+If you are learning how to multiply a decimal, this is the most important rule.
+In daily life, we frequently encounter situations that require multiplying decimal numbers.

 To multiply decimals with whole numbers, we follow these steps:

-Step 3: Place the decimal point accordingly in the final result.
+Step 4: Place the decimal in the answer

 When we multiply decimals by a power of 10 (10, 100, or 1000), Count the zeros in 10, 100, or 1000, and shift the decimal point to the right accordingly.
 The number of shifts in the decimal point should be equal to the number of zeros in the power of 10.